 Download and print our Street Outreach and Stabilization brochure.

 The SOS program links clients with psychiatric and medical treatment to help with their mental illness, financial resources to help them get back on their feet and housing so they can live in safety and comfort.
 Once a client is referred, an SOS coordinator discusses their requirements, strengths and preferences to develop an individualized service plan.
 The service plan identifies areas of need, as well as outlines the services and activities necessary for the client to meet identified goals and improve their journey to recovery.

 - Awareness and access to community resources;

 - Transportation training;

 - Leisure and recreational opportunities;

 - Referrals to housing resources;

 - Aboriginal SOS Services.

 Intake to the SOS program usually occurs in shelter facilities or other community-based partner agencies.
 A referral can be received from any professional or can be a self-referral.
 The client must consent to the referral in all cases.
 An SOS coordinator will meet with a potential client and will assess their needs.
 If the client is not ready for direct service, the coordinator will continue to build a rapport with the client through the outreach component until a stronger relationship is developed.
 Once an intake and assessment is complete, and the client is willing to be part of the program, a service plan will be created.
-Click here for the SOS Referral Form.

 Click here to view a copy of the Street Outreach Team’s weekly schedule and walking route.